Life after death. Some of us know Grief & some don’t

 We still belong to society and have active roles within the box of the norm, but society does not understand us.

-We must understand us, we must be ok with not being able to see a friend and their children today because we are jealous and envious of their happy life.
+We must understand us, we must be okay with not being able to see a friend and their children today because we are jealous and envious of their happy life.

 We cannot watch certain movies as all of our feelings can come rushing at us at once and can floor us.